ooni/ooni.org/content/post/lepidopter.md

 ---
 title: "OONI releases Lepidopter Raspberry Pi distribution"
 author: "Vasilis Ververis"
-date: "2016-07-07"
+date: "2016-12-07"
 tags: ["release", "raspberry pi", "distribution", "image", "lepidopter"]
 categories: ["blog"]
 ---

-The Open Observatory of Network Interference (OONI) team is pleased to announce the release of an ooni-probe distribution for embedded devices such as Raspberry Pis "Lepidopter".
+The Open Observatory of Network Interference (OONI) team is pleased to announce the release of an ooni-probe distribution for Raspberry Pi **Lepidopter**.

 ## What is Lepidopter